AlvaroIsrael/monokai-dark-green/README.md

 or

 You can also build your own .vsix extension.
-Just download the dependencies in package.json using npm
+Just download the dependencies in package.json using npm:

 ```
 cd monokai-dark-green